 Reflections on the Art of Living – A Joseph Campbell Companion by Diane K Osbon

 There are very few books that you read and you know you will keep going back to them.
-This is one such book.
+Reflections on the Art of Living is one such book.
 Joseph Campbell is well known for his work in Myths and in comparative religion.
 In his research on Myths, he has studied most of the religions of the world and can present an interesting comparison.
 He is greatly influenced by eastern religions specifically Hinduism and Buddhism.
 He quotes a lot of times from eastern literature such as Upanishads and Vedas.
-He uses a lot of Buddhist stories to make a lot of points.
+And he uses a lot of Buddhist stories to make a lot of points.

 Life is without meaning.